CypherO2/RZA-Project/README.md

-# RZA - Task 2; Development of a Web Appliction
+# Development of a Web Appliction

 > [!IMPORTANT]
 > The comments throughout this code are AI assisted utilising the VSCode Extension "[Mintlyfiy Doc Writer](https://writer.mintlify.com/)".